 Piraeus - the port town of Athens - is located on a peninsula, ten kilometers (six miles) southwest of central Athens.
 It features a busy commercial port and a Sunday flea market in the streets near the metro station.
 The most picturesque part of Piraeus is the Mikrolimano fishing harbor, with its row of traditional fish restaurants.
 Other good places for eating fish are the numerous seafood eateries of Akti Themistokleous Street, on the peninsula's eastern coast.
 Traces of the area's 2500-year-old history can be found at the Piraeus Archaeological Museum .

 The city's southern suburbs are located along the Apollo Coast and feature a string of beaches as well as numerous restaurants and nightclubs.
 One of these suburbs, Glyfada, boasts a golf course, an excellent shopping area on Metaxa Street and elegant restaurants and bars.
-Further south lays the exclusive resort town of Vouliagmeni renowned for its luxurious hotels, sophisticated restaurants and sailing clubs.
+Further south you'll find the exclusive resort town of Vouliagmeni, renowned for its luxurious hotels, sophisticated restaurants and sailing clubs.
 The resort also features excellent beaches and water sports facilities at the Astir Beach Club .

 The northern suburb of Kifissia is the destination of choice for the wealthy.
-This explains the horrendous real estate prices - some of Europe's highest.
-Visiting the district's historic landmark hotels, excellent French restaurants and exclusive boutiques are the best way to spend money in style!
-Visit MaxMara on Kolokotroni Street, Boutique Kostetsos on Argiropoulou Street, and pick up a fine bottle of wine to finish off the night at Cellier , one of Athens oldest and best wine shops.
+The real estate prices in this area are actually some of Europe's highest.
+Visiting the district's historic landmark hotels, excellent French restaurants and exclusive boutiques is the best way to spend money in style!
+Visit MaxMara on Kolokotroni Street, Boutique Kostetsos on Argiropoulou Street, and pick up a fine bottle of wine to finish off the night at Cellier , one of Athens' oldest and best wine shops.

 The Greeks are renowned for their hedonistic lifestyle and the long nights they like to spend eating, drinking and dancing.
 Few other places on earth can match the city's lively nightlife scene.
 Late dinners (taken at around 10p) and nightclubs that fill up after midnight are extremely typical here, so don't be alarmed by the empty tables if you show up early for dinner!